FooterManDev/ToolsJS/README.md

     event.create("test_wateringcan", "wateringcan").range(2).chance(50);
 });
 ```
-You can also edit already exsisting tools that are made with Cucumber Library
+You can also edit already existing tools that are made with Cucumber Library
 ```js
 CucumberItems.modification((event) => {
     event.modify("mysticalagriculture:inferium_axe", (item) => {